What is Lease Extension?

 In the informal process, you can simply talk to your lessor, make a reasonably sound offer, and once negotiated, go ahead with an extension.

-The legal route is somewhat as follows:
+The legal route for lease extension is somewhat as follows:

 - Appoint a legal expert/solicitor to assist you in all legal processes.